AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/index.md

 ## Copy it.
 Run it.

-The quickest way to get up and running is to simply copy the code below to an index.html file and open it in a browser.
-The example already points to an online PDF, and you do not need a client ID to run the viewer on your machine.
+The quickest way to get up and running is to simply copy the code below to an index.html file.
+The example already points to an online PDF.

-If you wish to run it in a local web server (for example, localhost), then you need a valid client ID.
-You can generate a client ID from [here](https://documentcloud.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-embed-api).
-Insert the client ID within the double quotes in line 16 in the code below and run the webpage from your server.
+Generate a client ID from [here](https://documentcloud.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-embed-api).
+Insert the client ID within the double quotes in line 16 in the code below and run the webpage from your server in any browser.

 <InlineAlert slots="text"/>